coardmiller/extended_psuedo_delta_neutral/README.md

-# 🤖 Pacifica BTC-ETH Hedge Bot
+# 🤖 Extended BTC-ETH Hedge Bot

-This is a trading bot for the Pacifica DEX that implements a pseudo delta-neutral (market-neutral) long/short strategy on BTC-PERP and ETH-PERP.
+This is a trading bot for the [Extended Exchange](https://extended.exchange/) that implements a pseudo delta-neutral (market-neutral) long/short strategy on BTC-PERP and ETH-PERP.
 It aims to generate returns from the basis between the two assets while remaining hedged against overall market movements.

 The bot is data-driven, using historical price data to calculate a hedge ratio that determines the relative sizes of the long BTC and short ETH positions.

-If you would like to support this work, please use one of the following referral codes when registering on [Pacifica DEX](https://app.pacifica.fi/) (if one is already taken, try the other ones):

-- `BYVJRCM791XFCF5K`
-- `ENPVKJ1WAVYNV2Z0`
-- `6HR2WM4C0JQ7D39Q`
-- `411J9J7CYNFZN3SX`
-- `2K7D40A9H53M2TJT`
-- `S1G3A2063Q7410BV`
-- `XH2V3VY9CQ7535CX`
-- `EK8NXX12VDKJJWNK`
-- `6NBS6TT7Y1SV2P53`
-- `E5ZYTD2FVXJA123W`

 ## ✨ Features